 What are the entrance requirements?

 Entrance to the Career Mobility Programs is subject to a yearly application process.
-In filing an application for either Career Mobility Program, the applicant must verify: Enrollment at College of the Redwoods; Current California LVN licensure; High School graduation or equivalent (verified by official transcript); and Successful completion of prerequisite courses.
+In filing an application for either Career Mobility Program, the applicant must verify: Enrollment at College of the Redwoods; Current California licensure; Official transcripts of all college course work; High School graduation or equivalent (verified by official transcript); and Successful completion of prerequisite courses.
 For applicants who have completed the prerequisite courses at accredited colleges/universities other than College of the Redwoods, these courses must be comparable in course content and unit value and verified by submitting an official transcript and course description with your application packet.
+Please see program packet for more details.

 How do I apply to Career Mobility Program?